 According to market commentators, there are numerous challenges facing independent law firms today.
 But how are solicitors themselves coping?

 With efficient working processes and better holistic practices in the workplace, is the future of the legal market going to be in small law firms?

 Are the human, legal, and business skills solicitors recognised as the most important ones, in fact, the most lacking in the profession?

 With so little known about the impact of Brexit, it’s understandable that independent law firms are hesitant about moving forward.
-But is the absence of contingency plans the best way to protect themselves and their future?
+But is the absence of contingency plans the best way to protect themselves and

-While many simply consider stress to be part of their job description, over three-quarters of the solicitors we spoke with think that stress and mental wellbeing are significant issues for the industry at the moment.
+While many simply consider stress to be part of their job description, over three-quarters of the solicitors we spoke with think that stress and mental wellbeing are significant issues for the industry at the

 Are the imminent changes to the way solicitors are regulated, a risk or an opportunity to the legal profession?